 Mexican marigolds (Tagetes erecta) are beautiful members of the aster or sunflower family.
-These flowers have long held a special place in Mexican culture as the Aztecs used these flowers in important ceremonies.
+These flowers have long held a special place in Mexican culture as the Aztecs used them in important ceremonies.
 Mexican marigolds are also one of the primary flowers used during the Day of the Dead as a symbol of grief.

 2. Laelia orchid (Laelia spp.)

-The Laelia orchid genus is a group of 25 orchids that grow across Central and South America.
+The Laelia orchid genus is a group of 25 types of orchids that grow across Central and South America.
 Most Laelia orchids grow in Mexico.
 These stunning flowers range from purple to white and can be found in most climates across Mexico.

 Some of Mexico’s most common Laelia orchids include Laelia rubescens and Laelia albida.
 Many of these Mexican orchids are epiphytes, meaning they grow on rocks or other plants.
 Most Laelia orchids symbolize beauty and love, making them excellent as cut flower displays.

 3. Baja fairy duster (Calliandra californica)